oversword/super-small-state-machine/README.md

 ## Config

-Initialise the result property as `null` by default
+Initialise an empty state by default

 Input the initial state by default

-Return the result property by default
+Return the `S.Return` property by default

 Do not perform strict state checking by default